 Engineering Heroes delves into the engineering challenges facing us today.
 Founded and hosted by Melanie and Dominic De Gioia, each week the pair chat to a different engineer about their career and area of expertise.

-Now in its fourth season, this Australian podcast looks at topics from the problem with space junk to ethics in AI and overcoming imposter syndrome.
+Its fourth season wrapped up last year, but this Australian podcast is still worth a listen as it looks at topics from the problem with space junk to ethics in AI and overcoming imposter syndrome.
 There’s even an episode with Sean Brady, host of the next podcast on this list.

 Design is all around us, but we don’t always notice it.
 This weekly podcast from producer Roman Mars is about all the thought that goes into the things we don’t think about — the unnoticed architecture and design that shape our world.

 With more than 400 episodes covering everything from who invented ringtones, to why metal fire escapes are mostly found on older buildings, and how superstition shapes architecture around the world, this show is 100% fascinating.
 Can’t get enough?
 There’s also a book.

 Fascinated by space?
 Then you won’t want to miss the official podcast of the NASA Johnson Space Center.
 Tune in to go behind the scenes and hear from some of the brightest minds in the universe, from astronauts to engineers, scientists and program leaders.
 At 171 episodes and counting, this weekly podcast covers everything you’ll ever want to know about space.

 Want to hear from some of Australia’s most influential leaders?
 This series from the The Australian Institute of Company Directors shares insights from such leaders, hence the name.

 Take a listen to the episode featuring Dr Marlene Kanga on lifting STEM expertise across the board.
 Recognised in the 2022 Queen’s Birthday Honours, Kanga discusses why women go into engineering and what the industry can do to increase diversity on boards.